-Unit 32 Tokenspire Business Park Hull Road, Woodmansey, Beverley, East Yorkshire HU17 0TB Tel: 01482 880478 Email: info@tapcoslate.com www.tapcoroofingproducts.com
+Unit 32 Tokenspire Business Park Hull Road, Woodmansey, Beverley, East Yorkshire HU17 0TB Tel: 01482 880478

+Email: info@tapcoslate.com www.tapcoroofingproducts.com

-Tapco Roofing Products provides roofing solutions using natural slate and cedar textures.
+Tapco Roofing Products provides composite roofing solutions using moulds made from natural slate and cedar textures.
 Advanced materials and engineering provide sustainability such as a long lifecycle, extreme durability and end-of-life recyclability.
 Tapco Roofing Products are premium products with premium performance, offering beauty that is built to last, high industry performance ratings, and a 40-year Warranty.

-TapcoSlate Classic, our flagship composite slate product, is BBA, ETA & UKTA certified, has CE & UKCA conformity marking, and can be used on pitched roofs from 12 to 70 degrees.
-It's highly impact resistant, can be easily cut into shape, has very little wastage, and really easy to install, which makes it the ideal roofing material for self-build homes.
+TapcoSlate, our flagship composite slate product, is BBA, ETA & UKTA certified, has CE & UKCA conformity marking, and can be used on pitched roofs from 12 to 70 degrees.
+It's highly impact resistant, can be easily cut & shaped, low wastage, and is really easy to install; which makes it THE ideal roofing material for self-build homes.